 The Killer Angels by Michael Shaara

 Of course I had to begin my list with The Killer Angels!
-I first read this book in one of my favorite college courses – a military history class taught by a Welsh Anglican priest.
-Now, a Welsh Anglican priest at Notre Dame teaching about the American Civil War is quite a thing and I sometimes wondered if he felt like a fish out of water.
-But he rocked it – hands down the best professor I had in college.
+I first read this book in one of my favorite college courses – a military history class taught by a priest at Notre Dame, literally under the golden dome.
+He rocked it – hands down the best professor I had in college.

 Back to the subject at hand – The Killer Angels is the gold standard of Civil War novels.
 It tells, in great historical detail, about the Battle of Gettysburg.
 But it’s much more than tactical details – it also explains the cause of the war and makes it very personal by profiling some of the men involved in the battle.
 The Killer Angels is a must-read for anyone interested in learning about the American Civil War.

 March by Geraldine Brooks

 March is the imaginative, Pulitzer Prize winning story of Captain March, the patriarch of the March family from Little Women.
 The novel mostly describes the year he spent in the Civil War as an Army chaplain, but we also learn about his back story through a series of flash backs.
 The descriptions of battles, slavery, and wartime life were vivid and grim.
 Then Captain March ends up in a hospital after being severely wounded – also grim.
 But there are also instances of compassion and humanity that provide some balance to the darkness.
 March is a good novel to read about the Civil War because it provides a view of many facets of the war through the eyes of a soldier.
 You can read my review of March here.